 What manufacturers are supported?

-Dell, Fujitsu, HP, IBM, Lenovo and Toshiba.
+Dell, Fujitsu, IBM, Lenovo and Toshiba.
 We will add additional manufacturers as we’re able to obtain consistent results.

 There’s support, right?

 Of course!
 We strive to handle all email support requests and feature requests as timely as possible.
 Shoot us an email at email@example.com with your request and we’ll be glad to help.

 Why do some machines show no warranty end date?